nestorgt/crypto-book/README.md

 * Xcode 11.5
 * iOS 13+

-## Xcode configuration
-* Page guide column at 120
-* Tab With: 4 spaces
-* Indent Width: 4 spaces

 ## Tech Stack
 * Architecture `MVVM`.
-Using services for commong implementations.
+Using `Services` for common implementations.
 The addition of a `Coordinator` was not really needed for this sample but would be consider if the number of screens increases.
-* All view models & services use dependency injection to allow creation of mocks and make it more testable.
+* All `ViewModels` & `Services` use dependency injection to allow creation of mocks and make it more testable.
 * No 3rd party libraries (just a helper class for `Reachability`).
 * FRP with `Combine`.
 * WebSockets with `URLSessionWebSocketTask`.